Puerto Rico and Vieques Island

 There was no sign outside.
 I had a general address and was told to look for the “Cafe Hijos” sign.
 This is usually a sign of a hidden gem.

 Time for a little sun and sand!
-Hop an 8-minute flight to Vieques from San Juan airport.
-You can also take a ferry but flying is faster and more fun.
+Hop a short and scenic flight to Vieques from San Juan airport.
+You can also take a ferry, but flying is faster and more fun.
 Rent a jeep, rent a bungalow.
 Grab basic beach provisions at a local market and you’re ready.

 Why haven’t you ever heard of Vieques?